Without expression; silencing the role of the menstrual cycle in ill health- Part 2.

 Last week, we touched on the topic of ‘shame’, particularly in relation to words associated with the female reproductive anatomy.
 Shame is really the key to all taboo subjects.
 It is what stops people from speaking about them, or even reflecting on them, for fear of being (made to feel) ashamed.

-For instance, many people directly equate ‘the menstrual cycle’ with ‘menstruation’, something I notice whenever I first mention my research in public… Nobody is thinking about a complex hormonal system involving chemicals, the brain, the circulatory system, and ovaries; they are all too busy managing their emotional and physical reaction to some imaginary, dirty, scary, menstrual BLOOD!!
+For instance, many people directly equate ‘the menstrual cycle’ with ‘menstruation’, something I notice whenever I first mention my research in public… Nobody is thinking about a complex and healthy physiological process involving chemicals, the brain, the circulatory system, and ovaries; they are all too busy managing their emotional and physical reaction to some imaginary, dirty, scary, menstrual BLOOD!!
 Arghh!

 If we’re not busy overreacting to ‘danger’ words, we’re busy not mentioning them at all.

 This approach does make a kind of logical sense, but unfortunately the people who decided what would be taboo for several thousands of years, were not exactly scientists, nor that big on the concept of equal human rights.
-They were, well… primitive.
-Alas, silence isn’t that practical when it comes to busting myths and misconceptions, and so these primitive irrational beliefs can persist.
+Alas, silence isn’t that practical when it comes to busting myths and misconceptions, and so these unhelpful and illogical beliefs can persist.

 Silence also promotes misinformation.
 A recent Eve Appeal survey of 1000 UK women discovered that one in five incorrectly thought that gynaecological cancers were caused by sexual promiscuity.
 Plus, one quarter of the women would not talk to their GP about gynaecological problems because they did not want to talk about their sexual history.